Gwen-Bradbury/MS3/README.md

 #### Design Process-

 1. _Strategy Plane_ - From the onset I knew that my primary aim was to encourage people who enjoy walking to explore different UK National Parks in a way that was engaging and simple, therefore stimulating them to get back outdoors and into the countryside.
 My main focus thoughout this project has been to excute this aim.
 I started the UX process by making a list of user stories, which allowed me to visualise what would be necessary to satisy them.
-2. _Scope Plane_ - Having decided the main aim for the project, I began outlining the key features that I wanted my website to have.
+2. _Scope Plane_ - Having decided the main aim for the project, I began outlining the key features that I wanted my app to have.
-To do so, I focused on the Python and Javascript I would need to implement, as I knew this would be crucial to the aim of making the website interactive.
+To do so, I focused on the Python and Javascript I would need to implement, as I knew this would be crucial to the aim of making the app interactive.
 This led me to decide that I wanted to focus on two key features: a registration form and login page, and a page for users to add walks to a list, with the added option to delete walks they've added if needed.
-3. _Structure Plane_ - Once I had narrowed down the features I wanted to include, I formulated the structure of my design into 6 seperate pages:
+3. _Structure Plane_ - Once I had narrowed down the features I wanted to include, I formulated the structure of my design into 7 seperate pages: The landing or 'Home' page, 'Login', 'Register', 'My Walks', 'Add Walk' and 'Add Park'.
+The 'Home' page is the first page you see when visiting the app.
+It lists the National Parks and Walks within them.
+It also has links to the 'Login' and 'Register' pages.
+Both the previously mentioned pages contain forms with fields requiring a username and password in order to gain access to the rest of the site.
+Upon registering or logging in you get taken to the 'My Walks' page.
+This page lists all the walks that that user has added.
+The navbar links also navigate the user back to the 'Home' page, the 'Add A Walk' and the 'Add A Park' pages.
+Both the 'Add A Walk' and 'Add A Park' pages allow users to add National Parks, and Walks within them, to the database using a simple form.
+These added parks and walks are then listed on the 'Home' and 'My Walks' pages.
+The last link in the navbar allows users to exit or 'Log Out' of the app.
+I made navigation through the website easy with a navbar and search box located on the 'Home' page.
 4. _Skeleton Plane_ -
 5. _Surface Plane_ -